 Nestled among the creamy melted Monterey Jack cheese are delicious bits of sautéed red onion and jalapeño.
 My other favorite part?
 The bread crumb topping!
-Dipping tortilla chips into this Monterey Jack Queso might be my new favorite hobby.
+Dipping tortilla chips into this Smoked Queso Recipe with Monterey Jack Cheese might be my new favorite hobby.
 Everyone needs a hobby, right?
 Queso is my hobby.

 Need to make this for Dietary Restrictions?

 So simple to keep this gluten free, simply substitute the bread crumbs for Rice crumbs (found at specialty stores and Trader Joe's) or skip it altogether.
 Although, it does make it realllllly good!
 There is no other gluten in the recipe.

 Can I make this Monterey Jack queso Lactose free or Vegan?

 Yes!
 Feel free to substitute the milk for your favorite milk alternative.
 We've made it with almond milk and could barely tell the difference!
 The more fat in the milk, the better!

 For the cheese, you can substitute your favorite vegan cheese.
 We like a mix of Daiya cheddar and mozzarella cheese shreds.
 You can find those at Target or most grocery stores.
 The texture will be slightly different with vegan cheese, but the flavor will still be amazing!
 The real star of this recipe is the onion and jalapeño, and those flavors will still shine through!

 - Red Onion - ½ a large or a whole small onion, chopped into small pieces.

 - Jalapeños - Don't be afraid, just take the seeds and white part out of the center of your Jalapeño to keep the spiciness to a minimum.
 You can always add more if needed.